dylanprole/python-beginner-projects/README.md

 A repository for 12 beginner python projects from freeCodeCamp.org.

 # 1. Madlibs
-- Status: In Progress
+- Status: Complete

 # 2. Guess the Number (computer)
-- Status: Not Yet Started
+- Status: Complete

 # 3. Guess the Number (user)
-- Status: Not Yet Started
+- Status: Complete

 # 4. Rock Paper Scissors
-- Status: Not Yet Started
+- Status: In Progress

 # 5. Hangman
 - Status: Not Yet Started